-The parent will need to submit a form requesting a formal deferral and nursery provision (in the case of Reception deferrals) and primary schools (in the case of Secondary deferrals) will need to complete forms and assessments and submit to The School Admissions Team for processing.
-Deferral requests ideally need to be submitted no later than the deadlines for the respective transfer groups (15 January for Reception).
+To defer for a full year parents must submit a request for admission out of the normal age group ideally by 15 January.
+Shropshire residents can email school-admissions@shropshire.gov.uk to request this.
+The admission authority decides whether children who start school at compulsory school age should be admitted to reception or year 1.
+They must make this decision in the child's best interests.
+The nursery provision (in the case of Reception deferrals) and primary schools (in the case of Secondary deferrals) will need to complete forms and assessments and submit to The School Admissions Team at Shropshire Council for processing.
+Deferral requests ideally need to be submitted no later than the deadlines for the respective transfer groups (15 January for

+Reception).
 We do appreciate that in extenuating circumstances, submitting such a request before the closing date does present a challenge.
-Should this occur, the team will do their best to process prior to the end of the academic year, though there is no guarantee of this.
+Should this occur, the Admissions team at Shropshire Council will do their best to process prior to the end of the academic year, though there is no guarantee of this.